GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 ---
 title: Create a Cloud Build image factory using Packer
 description: Learn how to create an image factory using Cloud Build and Packer.
-author: johnlabarge
+author: johnlabarge, ikwak
 tags: Cloud Build, Packer, Compute Engine, Image, Windows, Linux
 date_published: 2018-09-14
+date_updated: 2020-05-06
 ---

-John LaBarge | Solutions Architect | Google

-<p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This tutorial shows you how to create an image factory using Cloud Build and [Packer by HashiCorp](https://packer.io).
+This tutorial will show you how to create an image factory using Cloud Build and [Packer by HashiCorp](https://packer.io).
 The image factory will automatically create new images from a Cloud Source Repository every time a new tag is pushed to that repository as depicted in the diagram below.

-In a shared services operating model, using the [Trusted Image](https://cloud.google.com/compute/docs/images/restricting-image-access) feature with organization policy is a great way to centralize consumption of SOE images across multiple projects, to ensure that project members can meet security requirements through an immutable golden image.

 In this tutorial, there are instructions for creating packer image for both Linux and Windows.
 Follow the respective steps, depending which type of image you want to build.

-*This tutorial has been updated by ikwak@ in 2020-05 to include building Windows images using Packer*

 ![ push to repository triggers cloud build with packer which builds machine image](https://storage.googleapis.com/gcp-community/tutorials/create-cloud-build-image-factory-using-packer/packer-tutorial.png)